 GENERIC NAME: quinidine

-BRAND NAMES: Quinidine Gluconate, Quinidine Sulfate
+DISCONTINUED BRANDS: Quinidine Gluconate, Quinidine Sulfate

 DRUG CLASS AND MECHANISM: Quinidine is an antiarrhythmic medication that is used to correct disturbances in the rhythm of the heart (antiarrhythmic).
 Other antiarrhythmic drugs within the same class include procainamide (for example, Pronestyl) and disopyramide (for example, Norpace).
 This class of antiarrhythmics is specifically called "Class I" antiarrhythmics, and they differ from other antiarrhythmic drugs because they work by interfering with the sodium channel in the membranes of cells.
 The sodium channel is part of the membrane (wall) surrounding every cell that allows sodium to pass through into the cell, making the cells (for example, muscle and nerve cells) excitable and, in the case of muscle cells, able to contract.
 Thus, the flow of sodium through these channels is necessary for the muscle cells of the heart to be stimulated to contract, and Class I antiarrhythmics decrease the electrical stimulation of the muscle cells.